-Variable name Description Possible values Point Number This is the number of the hardware point to which this module refers 1-24 depending on controller type (the box beside the pointThe current value of the hardware point is displayed in a box beside the point number.number - UC32 only)Image: Content of the hardware point is displayed in a box beside the point number.
+Variable name Description Possible values Point Number This is the number of the hardware point to which this module refers 1-24 depending on controller type (the box beside the point number - UC32 only) The current value of the hardware point is displayed in a box beside the point number.
 Real number Point Name An arbitrary name assigned by the user and stored in the Cylon databases to identify the point.
 If a point number is selected for which a name has already been assigned, that name is automatically displayed here.
 Any combination of alphanumeric characters and spaces.
 Letters can be upper case or lower case.
-Maximum recommended length is 20 characters and spaces. (the box beside the Point Name - UC32 only)Beside the Point Name input box, there is a display that shows the number of characters in the Point Name.
-This is useful when the point name is to be displayed in a keypad program (see MAN-0055 Keypad Wizard User Manual) Integer Manual Override This shows the number of the point to which the module's "Manual Override Point" is connected.
+Maximum recommended length is 20 characters and spaces. (the box beside the Point Name - UC32 only) Beside the Point Name input box, there is a display that shows the number of characters in the Point Name.
+This is useful when the point name is to be displayed in a keypad program (see MAN-0055 Keypad Wizard User Manual) Integer Manual Override Point This shows the number of the point to which the module's "Manual Override Point" is connected.
 The value of this point will be '0' when the Digital Output is active, and '1' when the point has been manually overridden.
 This allows the strategy to react to the fact that a point has been overridden.
 1 or 0 (checkbox beside Manual Override point - UC32 only) Beside the Manual Override Point number display, there is a checkbox that indicates the value of the point.
 This is clear if the Manual Override Point is '0' and checked if the value is '1'.
 Checked or cleared Sequence Period This is the number of 5-second periods that must elapse after a controller reset, before the selected output becomes active again.
 0-255 Relay Close This defines the message that will be displayed in the strategy drawing when the digital output is in a high-voltage state.
 On / Off / Open / Closed / Trip / Normal Relay Open This defines the message that will be displayed in the strategy drawing when the digital output is in a high-voltage state.
 On / Off / Open / Closed / Trip / Normal